 Year Around No Charge

 One ordinance they receive in the temple is the endowment.
 The word endowment means “gift” or “bestowal.”
-As part of this ordinance, the LDS are taught about the purpose of life, the mission and Atonement of Jesus Christ, and Heavenly Father’s plan for His children.
+As part of this ordinance, the members are taught about the purpose of life, the mission and Atonement of Jesus Christ, and Heavenly Father’s plan for His children.
 They gain a glimpse of what it will be like to live in His presence as they feel the peaceful atmosphere of the temple.

 Another temple ordinance is the sealing ordinance, in which husbands and wives are sealed to each other and children are sealed to their parents in eternal families.
-This means that if the LDS members are faithful to their covenants, their family relationships will continue for eternity.
+This means that if the members are faithful to their covenants, their family relationships will continue for eternity.
 People sometimes also refer to this ordinance as “temple marriage” or “eternal marriage.”

 Ordinances for the Deceased

 In addition to receiving these ordinances for themselves, they can receive them for their deceased ancestors.
 In this way, people who died without receiving essential ordinances such as baptism and confirmation, the endowment, and sealing have the opportunity to accept these ordinances.

 Entrance is limited to members of The Church of Jesus Christ of Latter-day Saints who are at least 12 years old and have received a temple recommend from their local leadership to enter the temple.
 Public tours are not provided inside the Nauvoo temple.

 Take a step back to when a blacksmith was a vital part of the American frontier.
 Enjoy a hands-on demonstration of what it took to keep progress moving at the Webb Blacksmith Shop.
 Also get a free gift just for stopping - a hand forged iron ring hammered from a horseshoe nail.

 Nauvoo has many brick homes.
 Stop at the Brickyard and learn what goes into making a Nauvoo brick.
 You can even take a brick home with you.